 In accordance with California Civil Code Section 2080.10, when the Sheriff's Department takes possession of personal property from an arrestee for temporary safekeeping, the arrestee will be provided a copy of the Safekeeping Notification and Release Form (EVID-7), once the form has been signed by both the arrestee from whom the property was taken as well as the deputy taking the property.
 This form notifies the arrestee his/her property must be claimed within 60 days or the property will be disposed of according to law.
 If the arrestee is in custody and is unable to retrieve the property within 60 days, or have an authorized person retrieve the property, the individual can request in writing the property be held by the Sheriff's Department.
 In such cases, the department will hold the property for not longer than 10 additional months from the date written notification is received.
-If the arrestee refuses to sign the Safekeeping Notification and Release Form (EVID-7) should be attached to the property.
+If the arrestee refuses to sign the Safekeeping Notification and Release Form the arresting deputy will note the reason.

+The original Safekeeping Notification and Release Form (EVID-7) should be attached to the property.
 Refer to Safekeeping Notification and Release Form (EVID-7) for instructions.